golang/dep/README.md

 It will install into your `$GOPATH/bin` directory by default or any other directory you specify using the `INSTALL_DIRECTORY` environment variable.

+On windows you can find the binaries from release path https://github.com/golang/dep/releases

 If your platform is not supported, you'll need to build it manually or let the team know and we'll consider adding your platform to the release builds.